The Disgrace of Mount Pleasant

 Elderly Tenant Forced Out After 26 Years by Landlord Previously Labeled Community "Steward"

-Author’s Note: All names and personal information have been redacted to protect the privacy of the parties involved.
+Original Author’s Note: All names and personal information have been redacted to protect the privacy of the parties involved.

 Mount Pleasant, Vancouver — A 26-year resident of Mount Pleasant was recently forced out of her long-time home under circumstances that have left many in the community outraged.
 The landlord, who has publicly been called a “steward” of the community, allegedly harassed and pressured the elderly tenant after she refused a voluntary rent increase, ultimately forcing her to leave in what members of the community are calling “an absolute disgrace.”